wp-e-commerce/WP-e-Commerce/readme.txt

 Tested up to: 3.9
 Stable tag: 3.8.13.3

-WP e-Commerce is a free WordPress Shopping Cart Plugin that lets customers buy your products, services and digital downloads online.
+WP eCommerce is a free WordPress Shopping Cart Plugin that lets customers buy your products, services and digital downloads online.

 == Description ==